Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/README.md

     name_prefix           = "springlza"
     environment           = "dev"

-# If using a different name for the Hub Vnet, specify it here
+# Only populate Hub VNET name and RG if you have
-# Otherwise, keep this as is.
-The prefix on the names below
+# Precreated a Hub and Resource group that you want to use
-# should match the name_prefix
+# Otherwise leave blank

-    Hub_Vnet_Name         = "springlza-vnet-HUB"
+    Hub_Vnet_Name         = ""
-    Hub_Vnet_RG           = "springlza-HUB"
+    Hub_Vnet_RG           = ""

 # Deployment state information
     state_sa_name="xxxx-enter-the-storage-account-name-xxxx"